 LARSSMUN 2020 will attract notable and dynamic personalities relevant to International relations.
 Experienced minds who have insightful knowledge on the conference theme will also be invited.
 In addition, we will introduce in-committee guest speaker programme to ensure that all delegates have the opportunity to hear from real experts on their committee topics and contemporary issues to the conference.
 In addition, we will introduce in-committee guest speaker programme to ensure that all delegates have the opportunity to hear from real experts World Cultural Night.

 World Cultural Night

-The LARSSMUN 2017 cultural night is to improve students’ relationships and interactions with each other.
-Our specific goal is to create cultural awareness and better understanding for all participating delegates, this translates to better relationships in the school environment, family and society.
-We should therefore recognise the role of cultural diversity for the benefit of present and future generations.
+The LARSSMUN 2020 cultural night is to improve students’ relationships and interactions with each other.
+Our specific goal is to create cultural awareness and better understanding for all participating delegates, this translates to better relationships in the classroom, school environment, family and society.
+We should therefore recognize the role of cultural diversity for the benefit of present and future generations.

 Celebrating our Cultural diversity makes life vibrant, richer and more interesting, because it allows us to interact with each other and to better appreciate our own culture.
 Respect for cultural diversity is the starting point for peaceful and inclusive society.
 It is an opportunity to unify the future generations and to celebrate all the richness and benefits we get from being such a diverse community.

-Schools wishing to perform at the World Cultural Night should notify us on or before the deadline of registration to book for a slot.
+Schools that are interested in making presentation at the World Cultural Night should notify us on or before the deadline of registration to book for a slot.
 The duration for each presentation is between 5 to 7 minutes.
-The mode of dressing for this event is: Cultural or traditional dress of Nigeria or that of the delegate’s adopted country.
-Improper dressing by any delegate will not be tolerated.
+The dress code for the event is: Cultural or traditional dress of Nigeria or that of the delegate’s adopted country.
+Inappropriate dressing by any delegate will not be tolerated.

 Gala and Awards Night